-A digital camera will allow you to take photos or videos and import them into your computer.
+A digital camera will allow you to take photos or shoot videos and import them into your computer.
 A scanner works like a photocopier, but the image is loaded straight into a computer.

 There are many uses for digital imaging equipment.
 A camera can be used for: